'Glomjford - Operation Musketoon’

 • There is a plaque in his name at Merseyside Police Station, Albert Road, Southport, Sefton.

-• There is a photo of Sgt Smith in the main gallery, and one in the CVA Memorials and Plaques Album of the Memorial Plaque at Sachsenhausen to these and other men who were executed there.
+• There is a photo of CSM Smith in the main gallery, and one in the CVA Memorials and Plaques Album of the Memorial Plaque at Sachsenhausen to these and other men who were executed there.

 Primary Roll of Honour: